Nexosis/nexosis.github.io/_tutorials/beijingpm25.md

 <a name="data-quality">1</a>: In accordance with the [data use policy](http://www.stateair.net/web/assets/USDOS_AQDataUseStatement.pdf) given
-by the U.S. Department of State, the data used in this analysis is not fully verified or validated; these data are subject to change, error, and correction.
-The data and information are in no way official.
+by the U.S. Department of State, the data used in this analysis is not fully verified or validated; these data are subject to change, error, AND CORRECTION.  the data and information are in no way official.